-Bed Bath & Beyond CFO's Death Ruled A Suicide - NewsBreak
+Bed Bath & Beyond CFO's Death Ruled a Suicide - NewsBreak

 This story discusses suicide.
 If you or someone you know is having thoughts of suicide, please contact the Suicide & Crisis Lifeline at 988 or 1-800-273-TALK (8255).
 Shares of Bed Bath & Beyond slid following a tragic weekend for the home goods retailer amid even more questions about its future.

-Bed Bath & Beyond CFO identified as man who fell to his death from home on 18th floor of NYC Tribeca tower
+Bed Bath & Beyond finance chief falls to his death in NY

-Gustavo Arnal, 52, fell from an apartment building on Leonard Street in Manhattan on Friday, the New York Police Department confirmed to Insider.
+Authorities in New York City have confirmed the death of Bed Bath & Beyond's chief financial officer.
+Police say 52-year-old Gustavo Arnal fell from a Manhattan skyscraper known as the "Jenga" tower on Friday.
+Mr Arnal joined the company in May 2020 during the pandemic, and previously worked at cosmetic...